Alhaji-Global/passvault/README.md

 4. Encrypt stored passwords.

 # Contributing
 Feel free to contribute through pull requests.
-But keep in mind this repository is currently mainly for learning Python.
+But keep in mind this repository is mainly for learning Python.
 Therefore ideas on how to structure this project for learning purposes are always appreciated.
 For bigger changes, please open an issue first to discuss what you would like to change.

 # Authors
 Written by: